- Brand name

 What Chemmart Clopidogrel looks like

-Chemmart Clopidogrel 75 mg is a reddish brown, round biconvex film-coated tablets, imprinted "APO" on one side and "CL" over "75" on the other side.
+Chemmart Clopidogrel 75 mg is a reddish brown, round biconvex film-coated tablets, engraved "APO" on one side and "CL" over "75" on the other side.

 Blister packs of 28 tablets.

 It also contains the following inactive ingredients: